sobri909/LocoKit/README.md

 ## Demo Apps

 - To run the demo app from this repository, do a `pod install` before building
-- To see the full SDK features in action, including as yet unreleased machine learning features, try [Arc App](https://itunes.apple.com/app/arc-app-location-activity-tracker/id1063151918?mt=8) on the App Store
+- To see the full SDK features in action in a production app (including as yet unreleased machine learning features) try [Arc App](https://itunes.apple.com/app/arc-app-location-activity-tracker/id1063151918?mt=8) on the App Store

 ## Example